britram/rains-prototype/draft-trammell-rains-protocol.md

 s represented as a byte array as described in Section C.2 of {{FIPS-186-3}}.
 For ECDSA-256 signatures, each integer MUST be represented as a 32-byte array.
 For ECDSA-384 signatures, each integer MUST be represented as a 48-byte array.
-RAINS signatures using ECDSA-256 are therefore the array [3, 0, valid-from, valid-until, r|s]; and for ECDSA-384 the array [4, 0, valid-from, valid-until,
+RAINS signatures using ECDSA-256 are therefore the array [3, 0, valid-since, valid-until, r|s]; and for ECDSA-384 the array [4, 0, valid-since, valid-until,
 r|s].

 ECDSA-256 signatures and public keys use the P-256 curve as defined in {{FIPS-186-3}}.